eserlxl/aurgen/doc/AUR.md

-# aurgen: AUR Packaging Automation Script
+# AURgen: AUR Packaging Automation Script

-`aurgen` is a utility script for automating the creation and maintenance of Arch Linux AUR packaging files for Github projects.
+`AURgen` is a utility script for automating the creation and maintenance of Arch Linux AUR packaging files for Github projects.
 It streamlines the process of generating tarballs, updating PKGBUILD and .SRCINFO files, and preparing the package for local testing or AUR submission.

 > **Important:** This script is **only for GNU/Linux systems**.
 It will not work on BSD, macOS, or other non-GNU platforms.
 It requires GNU getopt (from util-linux) and other GNU-specific tools.
 Attempting to run it on non-GNU systems will result in a clear error message and immediate exit.